IQSS/geoconnect/local_setup.md

 ### Install [Github Desktop](https://desktop.github.com/)

-- Or, if you choose, use the command line to access github
+- Or, if you choose, use the command line to access Github

 ### Install [ATOM editor](https://atom.io/) (recommended)